rstgroup/request-id-module/README.md

 ];
 ```

+## Configuration

-You can also change request header and not to allow ovveride request id by request header
+You can also change request header and not to allow override `request id` by request header

 ```php
 return [